 Explanation

-logs "Hey" after 1 second, and the inner one logs another "Hey" 1 second after fetchData
+This code demonstrates the nested use of setTimeout within an async function.
+The outer setTimeout logs "Hey" after 1 second, and the inner one logs another "Hey" 1 second after fetchData completes.
+The await pauses execution of the async function without blocking the main thread.

 1function fetchData() {2 return new Promise((resolve, reject) => {3 for(let i=0; i<=1e10; i++ ){}4 resolve("Data fetched");5 });6 }78 setTimeout(() => {9 console.log("Hey");10 }, 1000);1112 (async () => {13 try {14 const data = await fetchData();15 console.log(data);16 } catch (error) {17 console.error(error);18 }19 })();